mayasheth/mayasheth.github.io/_posts/2023-10-12-some-thoughts-on-the-world-MM36.md

 ---
 layout: post
-title:Some thoughts on the world (MM No. 36)
+title: Some thoughts on the world (MM No. 36)
 categories: recently, MM
 date: 2023-10-12